Do You Need Tax Penalty Relief?

 3. It must be paid by the correct procedure.

-Penalties can be negotiated, but interest on back taxes can’t be reduced.
+Penalties can be negotiated, but interest on back taxes cannot be reduced.
 Interest is compounded daily and starts to accumulate on unpaid taxes one day after the due date, until all back taxes are fully paid.
 The interest rate varies and is adjusted quarterly.

 Get IRS tax relief from the team more people trust